Gavin-Watkins/HP8563E_Reading_Trace_Data/README.md

 # HP8563E_Reading_Trace_Data
 Code to read the tracedata of a HP8563E (or others of that era) spectrum analyser using python and a Prologix GPIB adapter

+This is for one of the older era but still perfectly good Hewlett Packard spectrum analyers.
+Should work with other HP856* and HP859* series too, although I've not tried it.
+Note, this was before SCPI commands were standardised, so it uses HP's own.
+At the moment it just plots the result on the a graph, but I intend to add to this to save the data to a file and/or copy to clipboard

+A few known issues.
+It hangs sometimes as I think the analyser sends a "." in the wrong place.
+Generally there are seven ascii characters per value, for example: "-", "8", "5", ".", "0", "0", ",".
+That sometimes slips as I just scan the data stream for required values and offset the pointer by seven.
+A better way would be to detect the "." or "," and strip those away.
+For another day.
+I also found that USB hub I use between my mac and the spectrum analyser occassionally needs to be reset.
+Most of the time the Prologix adpater appeared as ASRL3.
+Occassionally it appears as ASRL6 and communication cannot be reistablished.
+Resetting the hub fixed this.
+This address is probably vary depending on what/how many USB devices you have connected.